TTDmon/Visualization-Project-2023FALL-ZJU/README.md

 ## Procedure

--Use Blender to previously modify the model, divide it into several parts -Use GTFL loader to import model
+- Use Blender to previously modify the model, divide it into several parts
+- Use GTFL loader to import model
--Collect datasets from websites
+- Collect datasets from websites
--Integrate ECharts into React to visualize data
+- Integrate ECharts into React to visualize data
--Use React and Three.js to bind different body part with data charts -Interact with different body region!
+- Use React and Three.js to bind different body part with data charts

-##
+- Interact with different body region!